-Students with one or more C grades or annotation of T instead of assignment of final grade are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements, completion of a particular course or examination, repeating a particular module or clerkship, repeating a complete year, dismissal from the program, or other recommendations.
+Students with one or more C grades or annotation of T instead of assignment of final grade, or unsatisfactory professionalism, are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements, completion of a particular module or examination, repeating a particular module or clerkship, repeating a complete year, dismissal from the program, or other recommendations.
 The student may also be placed in a probationary status until required actions are completed.